theshubhamy/iTodo/README.md

 - 📝 Create, update, and delete tasks
 - ✅ Mark tasks as pending, in-progress, or completed
-- 💾 Data persistence using `@AppStorage` or local storage
+- 💾 Lightweight data persistence using `UserDefaults`
 - 🔁 Smooth task status transitions with animations
+- 🌓 Auto-adapts to light & dark mode

+---

+## 💾 Data Persistence

+iTodo uses **UserDefaults** to persist your to-do list locally.

+- All tasks are encoded with `Codable` and stored using `UserDefaults.standard`.
+- Fully offline — no sign-in or internet required.
+- Tasks remain saved across app launches.

 ---